 One study published in the Journal of Medicinal Food compared the anticancer properties of European and American elderberry fruits.
 European elderberry (Sambucus nigra) is known for its medicinal use and contains anthocyanins, flavonoids and other polyphenolics, which all contribute to the high-antioxidant capacity of its berries.
 American elderberry (Sambucus canadensis) has not been grown or promoted as a medicinal plant like its European relative.

 This study tested extracts of both berries to assess anticancer potential and found that both demonstrated significant chemopreventive potential.
 Additionally, the American elder extract showed inhibition of ornithine decarboxylase, which is an enzyme marker related to the promotion stage of cancer formation.

 9. May Improve Heart Health

 Elderberry tea is another great option, especially if you use elderberry for flu and cold symptoms.
-You can either buy teabags or purchase dried berries or flowers and make a tea by combining one tablespoon of berries or flowers with eight ounces of water.
-Try adding honey, lemon, cinnamon or mint to give the flavor and health benefits a hearty boost.
+You can either buy tea bags or purchase dried berries or flowers and make a tea by combining one tablespoon of berries or flowers with eight ounces of water.
+Try adding lemon, cinnamon or mint to give the flavor and health benefits a hearty boost.

 Not a fan of hot teas or black elderberry syrup?
 Then you can try elderberry juice, which is sweet, tart and refreshing.
 Just be sure not to purchase one that has too much added sugar.

-Using elderberry syrup for kids is not recommended unless you’ve consulted with your pediatrician.
-If you’re pregnant or breastfeeding, don’t take it, as research is lacking on its effects on fetal health and development.
+Using elderberry supplements for kids is not recommended unless you’ve consulted with your pediatrician.
+If you’re pregnant or breastfeeding, don’t take this herb, as research is lacking on its effects on fetal health and development.